 Aloe vera juice delivers all the healing benefits of Aloe vera gel as given earlier.

 At the dosage recommended above, Aloe vera juice rarely gives rise to side effects.
-Some side effects that are noted with large intake of the juice are : nausea, allergic reactions, dermatitis, liver dysfunction.
+Some side effects that are noted with a large intake of the juice are nausea, allergic reactions, dermatitis, liver dysfunction.

 Some Useful Information About Aloe Vera